Easy access to EASA regulations, see link on the left site of this page.

 IAAPS is listed in the EU transparency register

-Since July 23rd 2014 IAAPS is associate member of IPTC
+Since July 23rd 2014 IAAPS is associate member of IPTA, former IPTC.

-On invitation of IPTC the Executive Committee of IAAPS decided to cooperate as an associate member.
+On invitation of IPTA the Executive Committee of IAAPS decided to cooperate as an associate member.
 We are happy to represent the training industry in this consortium.
+At the RAEs International Flight Crew Training Conference in London in September, Capt.
+Tilmann Gabriel was appointed the Executive Chairman of the International Pilot Training Association (IPTA), successor of the International Pilot Training Consortium (IPTC).

 The International Pilot Training Copnsortium (IPTC) is a initiative of IATA, ICAO, IFALPA and RAeS with associated members the CAA of Singapore, CASA, EASA, ELFAA, Flight Safety Foundation, GCAA of the UAE (Honourable Company of Air Pilots (formerly GAPAN) IAOPA, UK CAA, USA FAA).